michaelcychan/typescript-data-structures/README.md

 ```

 ## Stack

 The `MyStack` class utilises the `MyNumLinkedList` class.
-A queue stores and removes data in *FILO* principle. `MyStack` class has the following functions:
+A queue stores and removes data in *FILO* principle. `MyStack` class has the following methods:

 ```
 .getMaxSize()